Upstatement/react-router-guards/README.md

 > Guard middleware for React Router navigation

-React Router Guards provides an API for performing complicated logic between the call for navigation and the final render of a route.
+React Router Guards provides a middleware API for [React Router](https://reacttraining.com/react-router/), allowing you to perform complex logic between the call for navigation and the final render of a route.

 ## Table of Contents